skrodal/relay-iis-logparser/README.md

 The intention is that the script be run automatically (e.g. cronjob) once every 24 hours.
 A different API will make use of the data this service harvests.

+> 15.12.2016: See branch for a start on pulling in presId and userId from Relay's own DB.
+This info would be useful in the presHits table for APIs trying to match presentation paths with a user (since usernames may change (e.g. fusjonering) while IDs are constant).
+Did not have time to finish off this feature (testing and implementing in APIs, Min Relay specifically)

 ## Configure

 1. Fill in settings in `etc/config.json` and point `$CONFIG_PATH` in `index.php` to this config file.